Microsoft 365 plugin

 M365: Active Users Per App

-Get the number of active users for each of the apps (Outlook, Excel, Word, PowerPoint, OneNote, Teams) in your organization.
+Get the number of active users for each app (Outlook, Word, Excel, PowerPoint, OneNote, and Teams) in your organization.

 M365: Active/Inactive Users by Service

-Get the count of active users by activity type and service.
+Get the count of users by activity type and service.

 M365: Apps Usage by Users

-Get details about which Microsoft 365 apps and platforms have been sued.
+Get the details about which M365 apps and platforms users have used.

 M365: Daily Active Users by Service